sara-sabr/ITStrategy/_pages/en/software-assessment-sharing-pilot.md

 The [Directive on Open Government](https://www.tbs-sct.canada.ca/pol/doc-eng.aspx?id=28108) also calls for "Maximizing the release of GC information".
 In this case we are looking to maximize the internal release (between departments) of information.

-Finnaly, [Canada's Digital Ambition 2022](https://www.canada.ca/en/government/system/digital-government/government-canada-digital-operations-strategic-plans/canada-digital-ambition.html#toc4) defines digital for the GC as:
+Finally, [Canada's Digital Ambition 2022](https://www.canada.ca/en/government/system/digital-government/government-canada-digital-operations-strategic-plans/canada-digital-ambition.html#toc4) defines digital for the GC as:

 > The GC is an open and service-oriented organization that operates and delivers programs and services to people and businesses in simple, modern and effective ways that are optimized for digital and available anytime, anywhere and from any device.
 > Digitally, the GC must **operate as one** to benefit the people of Canada.